theyoucheng/AIRepair/README.md

 ```
 Currently the compare.py will compare the repair performance of dl2, deeprepair and apricot running on the same pretrained model.
 Later we will make it support more repairing tools and frameworks.

-+nettype The structure and the neuron type in the model.
++ nettype The structure and the neuron type in the model.
 You can choose: ResNet, MNIST and F-MNIST.

-+dataset The dataset used to train the model.
++ dataset The dataset used to train the model.
 Currently ACAS Xu, MNIST, F-MNIST, CIFAR-10 and CIFAR-100 are available.

-+pretrained The folder where your pretrained model located, as well as the checkpoint files.
++ pretrained The folder where your pretrained model located, as well as the checkpoint files.

-+depth The number of the layers in your pretrained model, this parameter only works for ResNet models.
++ depth The number of the layers in your pretrained model, this parameter only works for ResNet models.

-+log_path The folder where you save the generated logs during repairing.
++ log_path The folder where you save the generated logs during repairing.

 Example: